-5. The Basic Downward Stroke
+5. How to Do the Basic Downward Stroke

 There are only two main strokes in calligraphy: the downward stroke and the curve.
 So let's start with the downward stroke!
 If it feels easier to you, you can draw each of these lines first with your pencil.
-That way you have a line to follow.
+That way, you have a line to follow.

 Using your practice sheet, place your pen at the top line.
 Keeping the tip of your pen flat against the paper, move your hand downward to the bottom solid line.
-You don't want to keep perfectly straight but rather if you are right-handed, let your line slant right (like mine below) and if you're left-handed, let it slant left.
+You don't want to keep perfectly straight, but rather, if you are right-handed, let your line slant right (like mine below), and if you're left-handed, let it slant left.
 You will have a little 'foot' on the bottom of your downward stroke as you finish.

 Practice filling the entire line of your practice sheet with downward strokes.
 You'll be surprised by how quickly your lines will improve.

-6. The Basic Curve
+6. How to Do the Basic Curve

 The basic curve is essentially as simple as drawing a letter 'c' without its top.
-Place the tip of you pen flat on the middle, dashed line.
+Place the tip of your pen flat on the middle dashed line.
 Then make a curve moving down and left, pulling back up slightly after you reach the bottom line.
 If it feels easier to you, you can draw each of these lines first with your pencil.
 That way you have a line to follow.